 - Emotional Well-Being — with the family upheaval and economic hardship that an anxiety disorder can have in some cases, a partner’s emotional state might begin to suffer as well.
 Spouses and partners may feel sad, depressed or scared (for themselves or for their husband/wife), or angry, resentful and bitter toward their loved one.
 If angry or resentful, they may also feel guilty for feeling this way.
 However, most of these feelings are quite normal for people in this situation.
 As described in more detail later in this piece, there are ways partners can help deal with these emotions.
 Sometimes, it may be necessary to seek professional help individually or as a couple.
 If your partner has an anxiety disorder, you can facilitate his or her improvement and recovery by providing support, encouragement and creating an environment that promotes healing.
 Below are some everyday tips that might help:

-How can you support a partner with an anxiety disorder?
+6: How to support a person with an

 While the challenges described above can be daunting, it is important to note that with treatment, people with anxiety disorders can go on to lead-